-- 1.1 Must be a financial member of the ESNZ with the exception of : - Athletes who are competing in CCN65 classes and/or Express Eventing/Practice Days who must be Introductory or Casual members; or - Athletes who are competing in New Zealand as members of a visiting national representative team (refer to ESNZ Membership Structure Table;) - 1.2 Foreign Athletes must become members of ESNZ whilst competing at National events in New Zealand. - 1.3 May compete at CCN classes at 4 level from the beginning of the calendar year of their eighteenth birthday. - 1.4 May compete at CCN classes at 3 level from the beginning of the calendar year of their sixteenth birthday. - 1.5 May compete at CCN classes at 2 level from the beginning of the calendar year of their fourteenth birthday. - 1.6 May compete at CCN105-S and CCN1-S levels regardless of age and at CCN105-L and CCN1-L from the beginning of the calendar year of their tenth birthday. - 1.7 May compete in CCN95 classes regardless of age.
+- 1.1 Must be a financial member of ESNZ with the exception of Athletes who are competing in New Zealand as members of a visiting national representative team (refer to ESNZ Membership Structure Table) - 1.2 Foreign Athletes must become members of ESNZ whilst competing at National events in New Zealand. - 1.3 May compete at CCN classes at 4\ level from the beginning of the calendar year of their eighteenth birthday. - 1.4 May compete at CCN classes at 3\ level from the beginning of the calendar year of their sixteenth birthday. - 1.5 May compete at CCN classes at 2\ level from the beginning of the calendar year of their fourteenth birthday. - 1.6 May compete at CCN105-S and CCN1\-S levels regardless of age and at CCN105-L and CCN1\-L from the beginning of the calendar year of their tenth birthday. - 1.7 May compete in CCN95 classes regardless of age.
 For FEI Age requirements, see (503.2)

-2 Horses:
+1 Horses:

-- 2.1 All Horses, with exception of: - a) Horses competing only in Express Events or CCN65, or - b) Foreign Horses competing in New Zealand in a national representative team; must be currently registered with ESNZ Eventing. - 2.2 A Horse must be four years of age or over based on the official foaling date of 1st August to compete in CCN105 and CCN1 classes and below. - 2.3 A Horse must be five years of age or over based on the official foaling date of 1st August to compete in a CCN 2. - 2.4 A Horse must be six years of age or over based on the official foaling date of 1st August to compete in a CCN3 from the beginning of the

-- calendar year in which the Horse reaches the age of six, may compete in a CCN 3 or above. - 2.5 A Horse must be seven years of age or over based on the official foaling date of 1st August to compete in a CCN4. - 2.56 Senior, Young Rider and Junior CCNs are open equally to Horses and Ponies, provided they and their Athletes meet all the relevant qualifications.
+- 1.1 All Horses, with exception of: - a) Horses competing only in Express Events or CCN65, or - b) Foreign Horses competing in New Zealand in a national representative team; must be currently registered with ESNZ. - 1.2 A Horse must be four years of age or over based on the official foaling date of 1st August to compete in CCN105 and CCN1\ classes and below. - 1.3 A Horse must be five years of age or over based on the official foaling date of 1st August to compete in a CCN2\. - 1.4 A Horse must be six years of age or over based on the official foaling date of 1st August to compete in a CCN3\. - 1.5 A Horse must be seven years of age or over based on the official foaling date of 1st August to compete in a CCN4\. - 1.6 Senior, Young Rider and Junior CCNs are open equally to Horses and Ponies, provided they and their Athletes meet all the relevant qualifications.